habitat-sh/on-prem-builder/on-prem-docs/scaling.md

 ### Create and update bldr.env
 The bldr.env file for your single on-prem builder node contains most of the information required to bootstrap a new front-end and will be used during the installation process.
 However, some configuration will need to change.

+Update the values of `OAUTH_REDIRECT_URL`, `OAUTH_CLIENT_ID` and `OAUTH_CLIENT_SECRET` as per the on-premise OAuth2 provider.

-In the case that your on-prem-builder cluster is backed by cloud services, you will need to update the value of `OAUTH_REDIRECT_URL`.
-When running multiple front-end instances this value should be pointed to your load-balancer.
+In the case that your on-prem-builder cluster is backed by cloud services and you are running multiple front-end instances `OAUTH_REDIRECT_URL` should be pointed to your load-balancer.

-In the case that you are _not_ backing your cluster with cloud services you will need to update the values of `OAUTH_REDIRECT_URL`, `POSTGRES_HOST`, and `MINIO_ENDPOINT`.
+In the case that you are _not_ backing your cluster with cloud services you will need to update the values of `POSTGRES_HOST`, and `MINIO_ENDPOINT`.

-Additionally, you will need to edit (or create if it is not alreadu present) `HAB_BLDR_PEER_ARG` to include all frontend and backend nodes hosting builder services.
+Additionally, you will need to edit (or create if it is not already present) `HAB_BLDR_PEER_ARG` to include all frontend and backend nodes hosting builder services.
 The format is as follows:

 ```
 --peer host1 --peer host2 --peer host3